“A quartet of seriously stylish little cottages (3 for a couple, 1 for a family) in beachy St. Ives; plus a bolthole-for-2 in nearby Mousehole”

 Black is the largest and, by some margin, the most expensive of these, mainly because of its glorious views straight onto little Bamaluz beach and across the ever-changing blue-grey seas - which at high tide lap almost at the foot of the building - to Gwithian lighthouse.
 White beams and sofas offset the dark granite wall tiles, and a portion of glass floor lets you look into a 'private cave' which you can access by trapdoor and ladder.
 The bedroom is dark and boudoir-ish, with chunky candlesticks, a panoply of spotlights, embossed Karma Sutra scenes on the super-kingsize bed, and a sliding mirrored wall to replace the sea view with your own.
 The ensuite bathroom has a 'starlit' shower and a tub watched over by Buddha heads and tinkling chimes.

-Blue is the cheapest and, in a sense, the most cheerful, with a windswept Brigitte Bardot gazing down over a snug sitting area adorned with with arty driftwood, potted plants and lavender rugs.
-The happy maritime vibe continues up to the lofty, open-eaved bedroom, with its smooth pebble stacks, salvaged Anglepoise lamps and huge artwork of breaking waves.
+Compact Blue is the cheapest and, in a sense, the most cheerful, with a windswept Brigitte Bardot gazing down over a snug sitting area adorned with with arty driftwood, potted plants and lavender rugs.
+The happy maritime vibe continues up narrow stairs to the lofty, open-eaved bedroom, with its smooth pebble stacks, salvaged Anglepoise lamps and huge artwork of breaking waves.
 We liked it, though the next-door dressing room felt a bit under-used and the bathroom is small.

 The 3-bedroom cottage has a cleaner, brighter look, with white walls offset by patches of exposed stone and maritime prints.
 We liked the whimsical touches - fishing lanterns as bedside lights, floral paper lampshades - which elevate what is essentially a compact terrace house into a truly boutique bolthole.
 The through sitting room has a huge sofa - with no fewer than 18 cushions! - and a TV tucked into the (decorative) fireplace.
 Downstairs is a lovely, welcoming kitchen with a table for 4-6, and plenty of space and gadgetry to whip up family meals.
 The adjoining steam room is a novel way to take the sting out of rainy days.